Alexander Mathis

-Alexander Mathis (born in Bregenz, Austria) is an Austrian mathematician, computational neuroscientist and software developer.
+Alexander Mathis is an Austrian mathematician, computational neuroscientist and software developer.
 He is currently an assistant professor at the École polytechnique fédérale de Lausanne (EPFL) in Switzerland.
 His research interest focus on research at the intersection of computational neuroscience and machine learning.

 Education

 Mathis studied mathematics, logic and theory of science at the Ludwig Maximilians University of Munich, Germany.
 His interest in computing and cryptography led him to pursue a PhD in computational neuroscience at the Graduate School for Systemic Neuroscience under the supervision of Prof. Andreas Herz at the department of neurobiology at the Ludwig Maximilians University of Munich.
 During his PhD work, he studied optimal coding approaches to reveal the properties of grid cells and how distributed population activity readout can be implemented in plausible bio-physical models.
 The predictions of this theory were confirmed in rats by the Moser laboratory and artificial systems optimized for navigation by DeepMind.

 He spent an exchange year at the Autonomous University of Barcelona in Spain.